amattis/elm-analog-time/README.md

 # elm-analog-time
-An analaog clock using elm/time and elm/svg.
+An analog clock using elm/time and elm/svg.